Search for X/Z-shaped radio sources from TGSS ADR 1: Conclusion

-\item[$\bullet$] Most of the XRGs show steep spectral index between 150 MHz and 1400 MHz and only 16\% of the sources show flat spectrum but for ZRGs, a good fraction of the sources (41\%) show flat spectrum.
+\item[$\bullet$] Most of the XRGs show a steep spectral index between 150 MHz and 1400 MHz and only 13 per cent of the sources show a flat spectrum but for ZRGs, a good fraction of the sources (22 per cent) show flat spectrum.

-\item[$\bullet$] The average value of luminosities for XRGs is found to be higher than that of ZRGs.
-The XRGs and ZRGs detected from present study are slightly more luminous compared to those detected from FIRST survey at 1400 MHz.
-The average value of luminosities of XRGs and ZRGs are close to FR I-FR II division as found previously (viz.
-C07). \end{description}
+\item[$\bullet$] The XRGs and ZRGs detected in the present study are slightly more luminous compared to those detected from the FIRST survey at 1400 MHz.
+The average value of luminosities of XRGs and ZRGs are close to the FR-I-FR-II division as found previously (viz.
+C07).